 - Be sure to select “actual size” on your printer to preserve the original quality of the file.

 If you’re going the office supply store route, save your files to a USB drive and head to the nearest Fedex, Kinkos, Staples, etc. There you’ll be able to pick out your desired paper, as well as review a sample before printing the entire batch.
 You can either cut out the printed designs yourself, or the sales associate can do it for you for a minimal fee.
-I recommend the nominal fee, unless your ideas of a fun weekend is to manually cut out 30 invitations.
+Choose the nominal fee route – unless your ideas of a fun weekend involves manually cutting out 30 invitations.
 (Been there, done that, still having nightmares about it…)

 Online printing vendors are a slightly better option, as it offers slightly higher quality than home printers and office supply stores.
 The prices are fairly inexpensive, and there’s no need for cutting or assembly.
 Plus, online printing shops offer more features, like printing double-sided invitations (something you will find nearly impossible to do on a home printer or at an office supply store) as well as using different printing processes (like everyone’s favorite gold foil).
 Just make sure you take into account the shipping time.